High IQ Society Eligibility Calculator

 How to Use the High-IQ Society Eligibility Calculator

-- View Your Percentile: The calculator matches your score to its corresponding percentile.
+- View your percentile: The calculator matches your score to its corresponding percentile: whether it’s a GMAT percentile, IQ percentile, MCAT percentile, or any other standardized test percentile.

 What Qualifies as a High IQ?